 I love this dressing because it’s simple, taste like sunshine, and packs in the healing powers of turmeric!
-Turmeric is a powerful anti-inflammatory that has been used for helping those with arthritis, stomach conditions, and even some skin problems.
-I urge you to do more research on its healing power if you are looking to treat an imbalance.
+Turmeric is a powerful anti-inflammatory that has been used for helping those with arthritis, stomach conditions, and even skin problems.
+We urge you to do more research on turmeric’s healing power if you are looking to treat an imbalance.

 The recipe bellow will create enough for about a 1/2 a cup of dressing.
-This will be food for a big salad with friends, or a few bowls all to yourself!
+This will be food for a big salad with friends, or a few bowls all to yourself.
 Just double or triple the recipe if you want to keep it in the fridge to use throughout the week.
 You can make the dressing go further if you put some in a bowl and whisk in a sprinkle of water.
-It is also good with a little spoonful (or two) of honey!
-Add in a bit of cayenne if you like a kick, you’re the boss! 😉
+It is also good with a spoonful of honey!
+And, add in a bit of cayenne if you like a kick.

 1/3 cup extra virgin olive oil